Skip to main content

 indicating acceptance of the proposal by the receiver gateway.

-* proposal-counter-msg: This is a counteroffer message from the
+* reject-msg: This is a reject message from a gateway to the peer

 * transfer-commence-msg: Request to begin the commencement of the